jundalisay/superblist/content/en/social/economics/principles/part-4/chapter-06b.md

 {{< /box >}}

-## Overhaul EPIRA
+## How to Get Rid of Privatization

 These principles can be applied to any country to fix their energy crisis.
 For the Philppine context, we suggest the following overhauls to EPIRA:

-1. **Mandate that 51% of NGCP shares must be sold back to NAPOCOR through gradual purchase.**  Inspect all Chinese equipment to ensure that the grid cannot be controlled from overseas
+1. **Mandate that 51% of NGCP shares (private corporation) must be sold back to NAPOCOR (state corporation) through gradual purchase.**

+Inspect all Chinese equipment to ensure that the grid cannot be controlled from overseas

 2. **Allow NAPOCOR to go back into energy production and distribution, focusing on sustainable base load**:
   - biomass